 Why do we carve pumpkins?

-Pumpkins are arguably the most iconic symbol of Halloween, but why did we start carving them?
-It originates from an Irish myth about a man named Stingy Jack, who tricked the Devil for his own monetary gain.
-When Jack died, he couldn't get in to either Heaven and Hell so had to roam the Earth for all eternity.
+Pumpkin carving originates from an Irish myth about a man named Stingy Jack, who tricked the Devil for his own monetary gain.
+When Jack died, he couldn't get into either Heaven or Hell, and had to roam the Earth for all eternity.

 Jack's wandering soul scared people, so they'd carve scary faces into turnips to scare him away.
 When Irish immigrants moved to the US, they started to use pumpkins instead as they grow naturally there.
 The story of Stingy Jack is why Americans often call carved pumpkins Jack o'Lanterns.